Meet Your Guide

 Lichen sounds like Likin'.
 As in, I'm Likin' Bikin'

 Lichens are the colorful little patches that tend to grow on natural surfaces.
-When you start noticing them on tree bark, rock faces, and fence posts, you start to see them everywhere.
+You start seeing them on tree bark, rock faces, and fence posts, and soon you notice them everywhere.
 I named this bicycle tour and camping company 'Lichen' because of their ubiquity in the forested areas that I bring riders through.

 Each lichen that you see is a collaborative effort of 2 living organisms: first some variety of a fungus, which brings physical structure and shape, and then there's an algae which generates biological energy through photosynthesis.
 They symbiotically co-create the environment that allows the whole system to thrive and sustain itself year after year.